 This section will discuss potential direct and indirect effects to existing water quality in and adjacent to the region of influence.
-Effects to existing water quality will focus on a qualitative discussion regarding the potential for military training activities and site improvements to affect groundwater quality, surface water quality, wetlands, and waters of the state.
+Effects to existing water quality will focus on a qualitative discussion regarding the potential for military training activities and site improvements to affect groundwater quality, surface water quality, wetlands, and waters as a public trust resource.